tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/Kubernetes 对象管理/指定资源规格_intl_en.md

 Total CPU value: max((2+1),max(4,1)) = 4 cores
 Total memory value: max((4+2),max(4,2)) = 6 GiB

-**Result**: EKS does not support pod specifications of 4 cores and 6 GiB, and 6 GiB is less than the minimum memory value in the specifications with 4 CPU cores.
+**Result**: TKE Serverless Cluster does not support pod specifications of 4 cores and 6 GiB, and 6 GiB is less than the minimum memory value in the specifications with 4 CPU cores.
 Therefore, adjust the minimum memory value in the specifications with 4 CPU cores.
 The selected pod specifications are 4 cores and 8 GiB.
 :::
 </dx-tabs>